-We contributed to the development of scenarios for the financial services sector.
+We contributed to the development of scenarios for the financial services sector in 2022-2023.
 This project was led by the Financial Services Council (FSC) and facilitated by EY.
-The sector-level scenarios report can be accessed here: Climate scenario narratives for the financial services sector.
+The sector-level scenarios report was released in 2023 and can be accessed here: Climate scenario narratives for the financial services sector.
+The sector-level scenarios have been used by the Scheme in our first and second reporting periods.

-Following the completion of sector-level work, we undertook 5 scenario analysis workshops, which involved members of the Executive team, Climate Reporting Group, and subject matter experts.
+During 2025, we undertook 2 scenario analysis workshops, which involved members of the Executive team, Climate Reporting Group, and Internal Assurance team.
 We also engaged JBWere, Nikko Asset Management and Harbour Asset Management as external stakeholders in the scenario analysis process.